 If you're saving for retirement and you've more than five or 10 years to go, the general wisdom is it's worth taking some risk at that point and looking at the higher rewards that investing in the market can bring – though it comes with the risk of losing money if stock markets (or companies you hold shares in) tank.

 But, if you're a bit more cautious, you could open a cash LISA one year, and a stocks & shares LISA the next year (remember, you can hold more than one LISA at a time, you just can't usually open and pay in to more than one in the same tax year).

 Are my savings safe in a Lifetime ISA?

-With savings, the only risk is the slight one of the bank or building society going bust, though you get up to £75,000 protection from the Financial Services Compensation Scheme.
+With cash LISAs, the only risk is the slight one of the bank or building society going bust, though you get up to £85,000 protection from the Financial Services Compensation Scheme (FSCS).

 The only thing to watch is that this is by banking institution, not per account.
-So if you have other savings in the same place as your Lifetime ISA savings, it could take you over the limit.
-If so see the Savings Safety guide for more info.
+So if you have other savings in the same place as your LISA savings, it could take you over the limit.
+If so, see our Savings Safety guide for more info.

 Investor protection is about providers going bust, NOT you losing money

-The FSCS investment protection applies if you lose money due to the product provider of the investment going bust eg, if you've got a stocks and shares ISA with a bank, and the bank goes bust and not if the underlying investment goes bust.
+The FSCS investment protection applies if you lose money due to the product provider of the investment going bust – eg, if you've a stocks & shares LISA with a bank, and the bank goes bust – not if the underlying investment goes bust.

 In other words, if you've shares in a company and it goes kaput, or you've bought a fund and it performs poorly, you've no protection as that's the nature of investing.